 Next start dates:

-Applicants must have a high school diploma (or expected completion within 45 days of the program start date), including:
+Applicants must have a high school diploma (or expected completion 45 days prior to the program start date), including:

 - Grade 12 Math (40S), or equivalent; and